 If you’re currently able to make all payments and are financially stable, but just had a missed payment or two, then here’s what you need to do:

 STEP 1: Call and Speak to the Creditor and ask to remove late payments during Covid-19

-Call the lender, request that they remove the late payment from your credit report, as it was incurred due to the coronavirus outbreak and you’re able to make the past due payment today.
+Call the lender, request that they remove the late payment due to Covid-19 from your credit report.
+State it was incurred due to the coronavirus outbreak and you’re able to make the past payment today.

-Do stress if your state or city had a ‘shelter in place,’ at the time of the missed payment, or if you were quarantining yourself due to Covid-19 symptoms.
-If there is proof of foreign travel which had you stranded or proof of loss of income or health complications, do offer to provide that.
+Stress if your state or city had a ‘shelter in place,’ at the time of the missed payment.
+Mention if you were quarantining yourself due to Covid-19 symptoms.
+Also provide proof if you were traveling and stuck abroad due to border closures, or incurred loss of income due to health issues resulting from Covid-19.

-Be sure that the phone representative is clear about you wanting the “late payment removed,’ which should not be confused with ‘getting the late payment fee reversed’ (although you can ask for the late payment fee forgiven as well ).
+Be sure that the phone representative is clear about you wanting the “late payment removed,’ which should not be confused with “getting the late payment fee reversed.”
 Now you can also suggest they backdate a payment deferment for you so that there was no payment due the prior month.

-If they don’t agree to remove the late payment or give you a back-dated deferment to remove the late payment then make your payment to keep more lates from coming on and move to the next step.
+If they don’t agree to remove the late payment or give you a back-dated deferment to remove the late payment then make your payment.
+This will at least keep more lates from coming on and move to the next step.